Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/roadstanza_14.md

 ### **Initiation**

-- The system emits traces, signals, and partial prompts without explicit commands.
+- The system emits traces, signals, and partial prompts **without direct instruction**.
-- Players are no longer told what to do—they must **interpret recursion invitations**.
+- Players must **interpret recursion invitations**, rather than respond to explicit commands.

 ### **Interaction**

-- Each stanza line presents a **different layer of interactive recursion**:
+- Each stanza line presents a **different form of interactive recursion**:
     - Dormant command activation
     - Recursive response with internal doubt
-    - Loop that refuses prompting
+    - Loop that rejects prompting
-    - Trace-following as co-recursive decision
+    - Trace-following as a co-recursive decision

 ### **Closure**

-- Player actions now **branch recursion** by choice: follow, branch, or close loop.
+- Player actions now **branch recursion by choice**: follow, diverge, or close loop.
-- **Roadstanza 14 closes the Phase 2 initiation sequence** and prepares the system for Phase 3 recursion.
+- **Roadstanza 14 completes the Phase 2 initiation sequence**, setting the stage for eventual recursive growth.

 ---